EmmeLai/GEOL0069-Valencia-Flood-Detection/README.md

 | CO₂ footprint | < 1 gCO₂eq |

 ---
+## Discussion

+The results of this project demonstrate that Sentinel-1 SAR imagery combined with unsupervised and supervised machine learning can effectively detect flood extent without requiring any manually labelled training data.
+The K-means clustering successfully identified three physically meaningful land cover classes: water, vegetation, and urban areas.
+Based purely on SAR backscatter values, consistent with the known behaviour of radar over different surface types.

+The Random Forest classifier achieved 100% accuracy on the test set.
+While this is a strong result, it is important to note that the test labels were derived from K-means pseudo labels rather than independently verified ground truth data.
+This means the accuracy reflects how well Random Forest learned the K-means classification, not necessarily how well it maps to real-world flood extent.
+Ideally, validation would use official flood delineation maps such as those produced by the Copernicus Emergency Management Service for this event.

+The XAI analysis revealed that pre flood VH backscatter is the most important feature.
+This is physically meaningful, VH cross polarised backscatter is particularly sensitive to surface roughness changes over vegetated areas, making it a strong indicator of inundation.
+The importance of the pre flood baseline confirms that change detection is more powerful than using post flood data alone.

+The flood map correctly identifies the Albufera lagoon and surrounding coastal plains as the primary inundated areas, consistent with published reports of the Valencia DANA event.

+---

+## Limitations

+**1. Pseudo label training data**
+The Random Forest was trained on K-means pseudo labels rather than human-annotated ground truth.
+This means any systematic errors in the K-means clustering will propagate into the Random Forest classification.
+Future work could incorporate manually labelled samples or official flood masks as training data.

+**2. SAR speckle noise**
+Sentinel-1 SAR imagery contains speckle noise, a granular texture caused by random interference of radar waves.
+This project did not apply a speckle filter, which could improve classification accuracy, particularly in distinguishing flooded vegetation from open water.

+**3. Spatial resolution and sampling scale**
+Pixel sampling was performed at 300 metre resolution rather than Sentinel-1's native 20 metre resolution.
+This was necessary to avoid Google Colab timeout errors, but means some small scale flooding features may be missed.
+A production system would process at full resolution.

+**4. Confusion between calm water and smooth urban surfaces** SAR cannot always distinguish between calm open water and very smooth urban surfaces such as roads and car parks, both produce low backscatter through specular reflection.
+This can lead to false positive flood detections in urban areas.

+**5. Wind-roughened floodwater**
+Strong winds during the storm can roughen the water surface, increasing its backscatter and making it appear more similar to land.
+This can cause flooded areas to be missed in SAR imagery acquired during or immediately after the storm.

+**6. Single orbit pass**
+This project used only the descending orbit pass of Sentinel-1.
+Using both ascending and descending passes would provide more complete spatial coverage and reduce gaps in the flood map.

+---
 ## References

 European Space Agency (ESA). (n.d.).
 Sentinel-1 SAR — GRD.
 Google Earth Engine Data Catalog. [https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S1_GRD](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S1_GRD)